Learn more about our Advertising Disclosure

 • Greensboro is considered to be safer than Louisville with a safety index of 54.09 vs Louisville’s 43.32.

-• Air quality in Greensboro is good, and in Louisville it's good.
+• Air quality in Greensboro is Good, and in Louisville it’s Good.

 • HOA rules: Be sure to review your community or HOA guidelines before moving day to avoid any surprises or delays.

 • State licensing: For-profit household goods carriers in the state fall under the jurisdiction of the North Carolina Utilities Commission, Transportation Division.
-All legitimate movers should have a โ€œC Numberโ€ issued by the commission, signifying that theyโ€™ve met minimum insurance requirements and adhere to the provisions outlined in the stateโ€™s Maximum Rate Tariff (MRT).Double-check that the moving company is properly licensed before you hire them.
+All legitimate movers should have a “C Number” issued by the commission, signifying that they’ve met minimum insurance requirements and adhere to the provisions outlined in the state’s Maximum Rate Tariff (MRT).
+Always verify licensing details before committing to a mover.

-• State regulator: You can check the status of a North Carolina moving license through the state's public utilities commission.
+• State regulator: You can verify a North Carolina moving license and its status through the state’s public utilities commission.

-• Moving permits: North Carolina doesn\โ€™t require moving permits, but it\โ€™s still a good idea to check local parking rules before your move-in day.
+• Moving Permits: North Carolina doesn’t require moving permits, but it’s still a good idea to check local parking rules before your move-in day.

-• Change of address: We suggest filing your USPS change of address form at least one week before your move.
-Youโ€™ll be able to set your official move date, helping ensure your mail is forwarded correctly to Greensboro.
+• Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Greensboro.
 Start the process here.

-• Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.Choose Released Value Protection for no-cost, minimal coverage from movers, with responsibility limited to 60 cents per pound per article.
+• Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+Choose Released Value Protection for no-cost, minimal coverage from movers, with responsibility limited to 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your chosen moving company or consider a third-party insurance provider.

-• Moving checklist: Use our moving checklist to stay on top of every detail and reduce last-minute stress.
+• Moving checklist: Follow our moving checklist to keep your move organized and stress-free.

 Where to live in Greensboro